Gavriel94/the-oof-bot/README.md

 # the-oof-bot
 Twitter bot posting random oofs

-The oof bot uses a .txt file containing 1348 adjectives and to describe an oof.
+The oof bot uses a .txt file containing 1348 adjectives to describe an oof.
 A sentence such as "The humble oof." is posted every 30 minutes.

 Words that have been used are not removed from the file, duplication may occur.
 This is so the bot can (in theory) run indefinitely.